SamMakesThings/weave-pipecat/System Design Spec.md

 -

+## PipeCat Cloud Integration

+The application now integrates with PipeCat Cloud for voice capabilities:

+- **RTVIProvider**: A custom provider component that initializes the PipeCat client and provides it to the application through React context.
+- **API Connect Endpoint**: A Next.js API route that handles the connection to the PipeCat Cloud service, creating a Daily.co room for WebRTC communication.
+- **CallContext Integration**: The CallContext has been updated to use the PipeCat client for starting and ending calls.
+- **Audio Component**: The LevelScreen component now includes the RTVIClientAudio component to handle audio playback from the PipeCat agent.

+The integration allows users to:
+1. Click the "Call Agent" button to initiate a call to the PipeCat Cloud agent
+2. Speak with the agent using their microphone
+3. Hear the agent's responses through their speakers
+4. End the call by clicking the "Hang Up" button

 # Todos and log
 - [x] Sketch out very basic UI structure and navigational flows.
 Also sketch out state management.
 - [x] Run previous conversation system, check everything